 The registered Behavior Technician (RBT) role is vital in delivering ABA treatment.
 It is also a position that has seen significant growth and is expected to continue growing in the foreseeable future.
 Over the past decade, the need for BCBAs has risen over 5,000%!
 With that, comes a tremendous need for RBTs to provide direct care under BCBAs supervision.

 If you are interested in a rewarding career in the ABA field, becoming an RBT is the best first step.
-Assuming you have already completed the training and competency checklist, the final step in the process is an examination to test your knowledge on the RBT task list.
+Assuming you have already completed the training and competency assessment, the final step in the process is an examination to test your knowledge on the RBT task list.
 Read on for study prep tips and tricks.

 Find your baseline